-Whether you have a vinyl or linoleum floor -- and the two can be difficult to differentiate -- a wet paint spill usually isn't anything to worry about.
+Whether you have a vinyl or linoleum floor, a wet paint spill usually isn't anything to worry about.
 Linoleum has a hardened linseed oil finish similar to a wood finish, though, and removing a hardened paint spill can be problematic.
 You can use steam, but only if the linoleum is relatively new and thick.
-Before doing this, try chipping the paint with a plastic implement.
+Before doing this, try chipping gently to remove paint from vinyl or linoleum floors.

 Wipe the Spill Quickly

-If you don't get to a paint spill before it begins to harden, you can make the situation worse by trying to wipe it off.
+If you don't get to a paint spill before it begins to harden, you can make the situation worse by trying to wipe it to clean paint off the linoleum floor.
 It's better to let the spill harden for a day or two so you can chip it off.
-Use a plastic paint scraper or putty knife for this -- a credit card is also effective.
+Use a plastic paint scraper, putty knife or credit card for this.
 Tap the implement gently with a hammer to loosen hardened paint.
 Once the bulk of the paint is gone, clean the residue with soap and water or mineral spirits.

 Softening Paint Splotches